affektde/docs/en/playlist-exchange/curator.md

 By clicking on the **"+"** sign and then **CREATE SUBMISSION PAGE** you create your individual submission page for this playlist.

-Then assign a "Genre", a "Headline"  and a "Subtitel"  to your playlist and click on **NEXT**
+Then assign a "Genre", a "Headline"  and a "Subtitel"  to your playlist and click **NEXT**

 You can also define some conditions that the submitter has to fulfill in order to submit his track.